/

 Reasons for using an MDM solution

-How does Mobile Device Management work?
+How does mobile device management work?

 • The configuration instructions are then sent from the MDM server to the mobile device via wireless networks and API interfaces.